 needlepoint canvas and used for the finest of details.

-pieces in our set consist of the following:
+pieces in our set (pictured at the bottom of the page) consisted of the following:

 Item 5127A (2

 sofas or love seats)

 One - The Choosing of the Jewels, also known as A mon seul désir

 Item 5127B (2 armchairs)